woodrush/py2hy/README.md

 statement is replaced by a `raise` statement that raises `Py2HyReturnException` containing the value to be returned. `Py2HyReturnException` is defined in the top of the entire script when the script contains any `return` statements.

+## License
+All of the code is licensed under the GNU Lesser General Public License.
+See `LICENSE` for details.